The Scone Advocate: History

 In 1987, Rural Press Limited purchased Regional Newspapers' group of publications, including the Advocate, and printing moved again, this time to the Maitland Mercury site.
 In 1990, Anthony "Tony" Newman takes over from Pritchard as editor for the next two and a half years.
 In 1991, the newspaper launched its first complimentary magazine for that year's Scone Horse Week.
 A succession of female editors soon followed, with Annella "Nella" Powell taking control in 1993, and Rhonda Turner in 1994.

 In 1996, the Advocate was compiled on site for the first time using the Quark Xpress system, replacing the Atex system that had to be accessed in Muswellbrook.
 In 1997, the publication began to use colour on a regular basis for the first time starting on 4 December.
 The Advocate acquired a digital camera in 2000, and also launched their website that year.
 Also in 2000, Rural Press sold off the Advocates long-time headquarters to local businessmen, and moved into rented premises in 2001.
 Turner resigned as editor in 2002, and since then a number of journalists have worked at the Advocate.

 In 2005, the printing facilities were moved, this time to Tamworth at the Northern Daily Leader site.
 In 2007, Fairfax Media acquired Rural Press in an agreed merger, while locally, the paper's Macintosh computers were replaced with PCs.
 The paper celebrated its 120th anniversary in October with the discovery of old film footage from the first few months of transmission of NBN Television, which looked at the operations of a local newspaper.

 National attention

 The newspaper drew national media attention for its coverage of a gruesome murder in Aberdeen in the late 1990s, particularly from the ABC program Media Watch in 2000.
-The newspaper was criticized by the program, local readers and the victim's family for its graphic coverage.
+The newspaper was criticised by the program, local readers and the victim's family for its graphic coverage.
 The editor at the time, Rhonda Turner, defended the newspaper and its reporting of the incident.

 Prior to this, the newspaper's articles had appeared as part of the game show Don't Forget Your Toothbrush.